Charmed Particles: January 2009 Archives

 I'm on Jason Calcanis' mailing list (you should be as well - you can sign up here), and today got a long missive from him that I think is quite important and goes to the heart of what I want to fight by moving our interactions back to conversation.
 Here's the nut graf:

-Digital communications is a wonderful thing--at least at the start.
-Everyone participating in digital communities is eventually introduced to Godwin's Law: At some point, a participant, or more typically his or her thinking, will be compared to the Nazis.
-But that's only part of the breakdown.
-Eventually, you see the effect of what I'll call Harris' Law: At some point, all humanity in an online community is lost, and the goal becomes to inflict as much psychological suffering as possible on another person.
+Digital communications is a wonderful thing–at least at the start.
+Everyone participating in digital communities is eventually introduced to Godwin’s Law: At some point, a participant, or more typically his or her thinking, will be compared to the Nazis.

 BrianZ_elcap.jpg